SWGEmu-Community-Contributions/DevEnv/README.md

 **************************************************************************************
 *FIXME* *FIXME* *FIXME*
-dropbox - DL and install dropbox openfile {filename} - open file in eclipse *FIXME* ide - Choose IDE and/or options idlc - idlc install tool eclipse - install eclipse, import project and set git properties. *FIXME*
+dropbox - DL and install dropbox

+openfile {filename} - open file in eclipse *FIXME*

+ide - Choose IDE and/or options

+idlc - idlc install tool

+eclipse - install eclipse, import project and set git properties. *FIXME*
 	(Requires Egit-properties.tar.gz in /home/setup/

 **************************************************************************************
-Special Thanks to lordkator for the initial FastTrack VM Image and the scripts that this repository was inspired by.
+Special Thanks to lordkator for the initial FastTrack VM Image and the scripts that this repository was based on.
 - Scurby

 **************************************************************************************

 Useful Stuff

+	cd
 	git log --pretty=format:'%h was %an, %ar, message: %s' -10